spack/spack/lib/spack/docs/packaging_guide.rst

 """"""""""""""""""

 Install tests can be run for one or more installed packages using the ``spack test run`` command.
-A ``test suite`` is created from the provided specs.
-If no specs are provided it will test all specs in the active environment or all specs installed in Spack if no environment is active.
+A ``test suite`` is created for all of the provided specs.
+The command accepts the same arguments provided to ``spack install`` (see :ref:`sec-specs`).
+If no specs are provided the command tests all specs in the active environment or all specs installed in the Spack instance if no environment is active.

 Test suites can be named using the ``--alias`` option.
-Unaliased Test suites will use the content hash of their specs as their name.
+Unaliased test suites use the content hash of their specs as their name.

 Some of the more commonly used debugging options are:

 - ``--fail-fast`` stops testing each package after the first failure
 - ``--fail-first`` stops testing packages after the first failure

-Test output is written to a text log file by default but ``junit`` and ``cdash`` are outputs are available through the ``--log-format`` option.
+Test output is written to a text log file by default though ``junit`` and ``cdash`` are outputs available through the ``--log-format`` option.

 For more information, refer to `spack test run
 <https://spack.readthedocs.io/en/latest/command_index.html#spack-test-run>`_.